StefanoMartin/FinnhubRB/README.md

 To install FinnhubRB: `gem install finnhubrb`

-To use it in your application: `require "finnhubrb"`
+To use it in your application: `require "finnhub"`

 ## How to test